cortexproject/cortex/docs/proposals/cross-tenant-query-federation.md

 - The query-frontend maintains a per tenant query queue to implement fairness.

-- Relevant metrics about the query are exposed under a `user=` label.
+- Relevant metrics about the query are exposed under a `user` label.

 Having a query spanning multiple tenants, the existing methods are no longer correct.